dagmawi77/flutter_splash/README.md

 This Project Have The Following Functionality

-1.Light and Dark Theme Based On the System Brightness 2.Splash Effect be For Application Start
+# Light and Dark Theme Based On the System Brightness
+# Splash Effect be For Application Start
-3.Onbording Screen
+# Onbording Screen
-4.Welcome Screens
+# Welcome Screens

 A new Flutter project.